azgs/azlibrary_database/azlibConvert/README.md

 # Output

-Output is a file called azgs.json in the top level directory of the each collection processed.
+Output is a file called azgs.json in the top level directory of each collection processed.
 This file contains relevant data parsed from the xml.

-# azgs.json format
+## azgs.json format

 	{
 		"title": "",